Iowa K-12 Online Schools

 For students looking to make a big impact on the lives of others, a degree in social work is a good first step.
 Online schools in Iowa have worked hard to create top-notch programs that will ensure success in school and beyond.
-Whether you’re looking to work for a government agency, with children in schools, or in a clinical setting, these colleges have exceptional staff and resources to provide a high quality education for tomorrow’s social workers, with little to no classroom work required.
+Whether you’re looking to work for a government agency, with children in schools, or in a clinical setting, these colleges have exceptional staff and resources to help prepare tomorrow’s social workers.
 We’ve researched the reputation, academics and internship opportunities available through online schools in Iowa to provide you with this list of exceptional programs.

 |CITY||SOCIAL DEGREES AWARDED||WOMEN||MEN||TUITION & FEES||TOTAL ENROLLMENT|

 |University of Iowa||Iowa City||171||131||40||$8,057||24,369|

 |University of Northern Iowa||Cedar Falls||124||105||19||$7,635||10,951|

 |Saint Ambrose University||Davenport||43||37||6||$25,970||2,718|

 |Buena Vista University||Storm Lake||21||17||4||$28,314||2,112|